jacksonlianlian/dfxlabs.github.io/docs/OrderManagement.md

 | orderIds    | STRING    | NO | Multiple order numbers, separated by commas. eg:2000000074758463,2000000074758464|

-**Supports canceling all user orders based on symbol or canceling specified orders based on the orderId specified by the user.
+**Supports canceling orders in batches, either based on the symbol or specific order IDs specified by the user.
+Batch cancellation currently supports canceling up to 5 orders at once.
 If both parameters are used, the order will be canceled based on orderIds first.**

 ``` java